xavierfoucrier/instacam/DOCUMENTATION.md

 How it works
 ------------
 Instacam allows you to perform **instant canvas video** through the WebRTC API with a fresh touch of CSS filters: this means you can capture the webcam video stream *(media stream)* and broadcast it on an HTML5 `canvas` tag.
 Unlike the conventional HTML5 `video` tag, Instacam offers you the opportunity to **interact with the broadcasted media stream** by having the possibility to edit each pixels before they are drawn to the canvas.
 Moreover, Instacam can beautify the media stream by adding a fresh touch of CSS.
-Don't forget that Instacam only works on browsers that natively support the HTML5 `canvas` tag, `requestAnimationFrame` API and `getUserMedia` API.
+Don't forget that Instacam only works on browsers that natively support the HTML5 `canvas` tag, `requestAnimationFrame` API, `HTMLMediaElement` API, `navigator.mediaDevices` and `Promises` API.

 Markup